Fivell/policies/source/sections/05-roles_policy.md

 2. Assist the Security and Privacy Officers to ensure appropriate role-based access is provided to all users.
-3. Take all reasonable steps to hire, retain, and promote workforce members and provide access to users who comply with the Security regulations and Datica's security policies and procedures.
+3. Take all reasonable steps to hire, retain, and promote workforce members and provide access to users who comply with the Security regulations and Versionista's security policies and procedures.

 ### 5.3.3 Sanctions of Workforce Responsibilities

-All workforce members report non-compliance of Datica's policies and procedures to the Security Officer or other individual as assigned by the Security Officer.
+All workforce members report non-compliance of Versionista's policies and procedures to the Security Officer or other individual as assigned by the Security Officer.
 Individuals that report violations in good faith may not be subjected to intimidation, threats, coercion, discrimination against, or any other retaliatory action as a consequence.

-1. The Security Officer promptly facilitates a thorough investigation of all reported violations of Datica's security policies and procedures.
+1. The Security Officer promptly facilitates a thorough investigation of all reported violations of Versionista's security policies and procedures.
 The Security Officer may request assistance from others.
    - Complete an audit trail/log to identify and verify the violation and sequence of events.